obrienpdev/defaultcontaineraddin/README.md

 # Platform Target
-Please ensure you set the appropirate bitness depending on your Content Manager client from <i>Project > Properties > Build > Platform Target</i>
+Please ensure you set the appropriate bitness depending on your Content Manager client from <i>Project > Properties > Build > Platform Target</i>

 *x64 for 64bit and x86 for 32bit